Balancing the Collarbone

 An inflamed collarbone puts out a lot of heat, the heat and pressure radiating forward and upward at about a 45-degree angle along the whole collarbone.
 It’s not subtle.
 Most people can feel it.
 When you are checking in on your collarbone and chakras, let your fingers keep moving.
 If you hold your fingers still, they lose their sense of perception within a couple seconds.
 So, you have to keep your fingers moving.

 On the inflamed collarbone, run your fingers along the top of the collarbone; on the top corner, just before the corner breaks down to the breastplate, that is your contact point.
 That point is the command point to that whole side of the body.

 Hold that point lightly while you put the fingers of your other hand on the chakras that are pressured up.
 Chakras are like big flowers that are about two inches in diameter, so you don’t have to be totally precise to be fully effective.

 Balancing your collarbone requires letting all your feelings run wide open.
 Thinking about it dampens the process, stops it.
+No thinking, just feeling your feelings.
 So, give your brain the job of making sure all your feelings are running full out.
-Breathe out strong and sit or stand erect to get the full affect out of this process.
+The process works much better is you breathe out strong and sit or stand erect.

 If your brain isn’t interfering, you should be able to balance a chakra that’s pressured up within about 40 seconds.
 Sometimes the stress is so high that it takes longer, and sometimes when you are really releasing emotional pressure profoundly it only takes about 20 seconds.